How Much Does a Cedar Deck Cost to Build in 2025?

 Eastern Red

-Eastern red cedar costs between $5 and $8 per linear foot.
-This material has a distinct “cedar-like” smell thanks to the natural oils present in the wood.
-The scent can also ward off insects.
-You can treat and finish eastern red cedar to prolong its life.
+Eastern red cedar costs between $5 and $8 per square foot.
+This deck option has a distinct “cedar-like” smell thanks to the natural oils present in the wood.
+The scent can also ward off termites and other insects.

 Clear Cedar